-215 In this study, synchrotron XFM multi-element mapping has provided the textural framework 216 for detailed analysis of gold distribution at the nanoscale.
-The innovative use of atom probe 217 microscopy has captured variations in the distribution of gold that is far more complex than 218 previously reported and allows testing of competing models for nanoscale gold cluster formation in 219 arsenopyrite.
-The atom probe data are only consistent with a growth-rate control on gold cluster 220 formation in arsenopyrite such that faster growth rates promoting homogenous gold incorporation 221 whilst slower rates induce the formation of nanoparticles by surface diffusion.
-Our results illustrate 222 that a systematic atom probe investigation of the crystal chemistry of arsenopyrite has the potential to 223 reveal the nanoscale distribution of gold and resolve the mechanisms responsible for these 224 distributions.
-Such information has the potential to enhance gold recovery and improve the 225 optimization of the mineral processing workflow from refractory ores.
-The results may also have 226 importance for understanding the mechanisms of trace element incorporation in other crystallizing 227 minerals.
-More generally, our results illustrate that the further development and application of atom 228 probe microscopy has the potential to provide the constraints needed to discriminate among 229 contentious geochemical processes in a range of geological materials.
+In this study, synchrotron XFM multi-element mapping has provided the textural framework for detailed analysis of gold distribution at the nanoscale.
+The innovative use of atom probe microscopy has captured variations in the distribution of gold that are far more complex than previously reported and allow testing of competing models for nanoscale gold cluster formation in arsenopyrite.
+The atom probe data are only consistent with a growth rate control on gold cluster formation in arsenopyrite such that faster growth rates promoting homogenous gold incorporation while slower rates induce the formation of nanoparticles by surface diffusion.
+Our results illustrate that a systematic atom probe investigation of the crystal chemistry of arsenopyrite has the potential to reveal the nanoscale distribution of gold and resolve the mechanisms responsible for these distributions.
+Such information has the potential to enhance gold recovery and improve the optimization of the mineral processing workflow from refractory ores.
+The results may also have importance for understanding the mechanisms of trace element incorporation in other crystallizing minerals.
+More generally, our results illustrate that the further development and application of atom probe microscopy has the potential to provide the constraints needed to discriminate among contentious geochemical processes in a range of geological materials.